AditiNarlawar/booker-rest-api-testing/README.md

 ## REST Assured API Testing | Aditi Narlawar

 This project contains end-to-end tests for the Restful Booker API.
-It covers various scenarios such as creating a booking, retrieving a booking, updating a booking, partially updating a booking, deleting a booking, and checking if a booking is deleted.
+It covers various scenarios such as creating a booking, retrieving a booking, updating a booking, partially updating a booking, deleting a booking, checking if a booking is deleted, checking booking details when ID does not exist and booking details with invalid ID.

 ## What does this repository contain?